Ikaria: Geography and topography

-Ikaria is one of the middle islands of the northern Aegean, 255.303 km2 in area with 102 mi of coastline and a population of 8,312 inhabitants.
-The topography is a contrast between verdant slopes and barren steep rocks.
-The island is mountainous for the most part.
-It is traversed by the Aetheras range, whose highest summit is 1037 m.
-Most of its villages are nestled in the plains near the coast, with some in the mountains.
+Ikaria is one of the middle islands of the eastern (and northern) Aegean Sea, 255.303 km2 in area with 102 mi of coastline and a population of 8,312 inhabitants (2021).
+It is bounded by Samos to its east, Fournoi to its southeast, Chios and the Anatolian mainland to the north and the Cyclades islands to its west and far south.